Last updated on April 16th, 2026 at 06:29 pm

 Are you planning a trip to Croatia and wondering where to stay in Split?

-Split’s main attraction is, of course, the old town’s atmospheric Diocletian’s Palace – and it’s fantastic, without a doubt the best place to stay in Split!
-I love the charm of it all, but you also have the Riva and Marjan Hill for unbeatable sea views, long Dalmatian lunches and beautiful vistas!
+Split’s main attraction is, of course, the old town’s Diocletian’s Palace – and it’s fantastic, without a doubt the best place to stay in Split for charm and atmosphere, but you also have the Riva and Marjan Hill for unbeatable sea views, long Dalmatian lunches and beautiful vistas!

-I’ve stopped in all three spots, and each offers some of the best accommodation in Split, from heritage-listed boutiques within the palace walls to top hotels with epic rooftops like stunning Hotel Ambassador – I share my absolute top picks below!
+Each location offers something special and the best accommodation in Split, from heritage-listed boutiques within the palace walls to gorgeous apartments and hotels with epic rooftops like Hotel Ambassador – I share my absolute top picks below!

 Quick Picks: Best Hotels In Split Croatia!